Cantaloupe Nutrition, Benefits, How to Add to Diet and Side Effects

 It is a food with a high nutrient density based on the low amount of calories it has but the high amounts of health benefits it offers overall.

-Since those following a low-calorie diet can sometimes experience nutrient deficiencies, poor digestion, low immunity and weakness, adding cantaloupe to your diet can help balance these risks and ensure you acquire plenty of vitamins and minerals in the process of losing weight.
+Since those following a low-calorie diet can sometimes experience nutrient deficiencies, poor digestion, low immunity and weakness, adding this fruit to your diet can help balance these risks and ensure you acquire plenty of vitamins and minerals in the process of losing weight.

 History

 Cantaloupe is a member of the Cucurbitaceae, or gourd, family.
-Some of the other popular fruits and vegetables that belong to this family include winter squash, pumpkin, cucumber and gourds.
+Some of the other popular fruits and vegetables that belong to this family include winter squash, pumpkin, winter melon, cucumber and gourds.

 You can see a common theme among many of these plants in that they have a deep orange or yellow color.
 This is an indication of their antioxidants, especially beta-carotene.